MaMMoS-project/mammos/docs/source/design.rst

 To make this ambitious aim tractable, we use the following design strategy:

-- develop (small) units of functionality (such as python packages, classes or functions)
+- develop (small) units of functionality (such as Python packages, classes or functions)

 - the units may depend on each other where needed (to avoid code duplication), but should be as independent from each other as possible